 For more enthusiastic hikers there’s the Path of Gods route (Sentiero degli Dei in Italian).
 The hike is moderate difficulty and it takes 3 hours one way, then you can return by bus or walk back.
 More detailed instructions are described in this article.

-9. Shop in Positano
+8. Shop in Positano

-For those less inclined to explore the natural wonders of Positano, the retail offerings cause fashionista’s and celebrities alike to flock to the town throughout the year.
+For those less inclined to explore the natural wonders of Positano, the retail offerings cause fashionistas and celebrities alike to flock to the town throughout the year.
 Smart boutiques line the narrow maze of streets, joined by wisteria-draped hotels and cute little restaurants.

 No matter your taste, anyone can spend a happy afternoon exploring, getting wonderfully lost and perhaps even picking up a few treats like lemon ceramics or handmade clothes.

-10. Hunt Movie Locations
+9. Hunt for Movie Locations

-Positano features in a number of popular films including Under the Tuscan Sun and Only You.
+Positano is featured in a number of popular films including Under the Tuscan Sun and Only You.
 Movie fans will love simply wandering the streets where their favorite characters once tread, and can even become a part of the action when the annual Pulcinella Awards are presented for excellence in animation.

 Meanwhile, those who are more inclined towards the musical side of things will love learning about the cafes that Mick Jagger and Keith Richards frequented during a holiday to Positano, and visiting the home of Shawn Phillips who composed most of his work from the town of Positano.

-11. Take a Day Trip to Capri or Pompeii
+10. Take a Day Trip to Capri or Pompeii

 Positano is also a great base to stay if you want to enjoy some of the more widespread activities available around the Amalfi coast.
-You can do a day trip to Pompeii that I would certainly recommend.
-From Pompeii – home to the city ruins that were covered in ash from the eruption of Mount Vesuvius centuries ago, you can visit the mountain itself and marvel at the crater left behind by the eruption.
+You can easily do a day trip to Capri or Pompeii, both I would certainly recommend.

-12. Take a Wine Tour
+11. Take a Wine Tour

-Positano is surrounded from all sides by some of Italy’s finest vineyards, growing the grapes for red, white and rose wines that visitors can enjoy as part of a variety of wine tours available.
+Positano is surrounded on all sides by some of Italy’s finest vineyards, growing the grapes for red, white and rose wines that visitors can enjoy as part of a variety of wine tours available.

 Most of these tours take you to a collection of different vineyards, offering an insight into how wine is produced in the area – and promoting the community spirit that unites all of these vineyards as one.

-13. Visit a Lemon Farm
+12. Visit a Lemon Farm

-Enter the paradise of the lemon tree, where the Sfusato Amalfitano is born and begins its journey to conquer the palates of the whole world.
-You will discover all the production phases: from the cultivation of lemons in our gardens to the production of all the delicacies.
+Enter the paradise of the lemon tree, where the Sfusato Amalfitano (Amalfi variety of lemons) is born and begins its journey to conquer the palates of the whole world.

 If you’re a fan of Limoncello you should visit one of the lemon farms and see its production.
-Plus, you’ll be able to buy it directly from producers for competitive prices.
+Plus, you’ll be able to buy directly from producers for competitive prices.

-14. Take a Cooking Class
+13. Take a Cooking Class

-15. Go Scuba Diving
+14. Go Scuba Diving

 Diving isn’t something that most people think of when they plan their trip to Positano.
 It’s not known as a dive destination, so what can you see there underwater?
-Well, it’s not uncommon to find shards and other relics from antiquity.
-You can dive in all grottos experiencing perfectly emerald water.

-16. Rent a Historic Car
+15. Rent a Historic Car

 If you’re willing to self-drive, Hertz is now renting them locally but you can also rent them at Hotel Poseidon.
 There are also many organized tours you can do that would allow you to taste Limoncello on the way.

-17. Rent a Scooter
+16. Rent a Scooter

 Scooters are much smaller than cars, so you can pull over anywhere you want, as often as you want.
 There are many cute lemon stalls on the road that you can visit, and it’s easier to park in places like Ravello.
 If you’re not comfortable driving on your own, you could take a Vespa tour instead.

-18. Discover Grottos
+17. Discover the Grottos

-19. Play with Stray Cats
+18. Play with Stray Cats

 Cats lovers will be happy as there’s a large stray cat population in Positano.
 Cats roam free and they’re friendly and cuddly as locals feed them.
 Some even give high fives…

-20. Visit Ravello
+19. Visit Ravello

 If you have a car just drive there independently, otherwise you can take a local bus (very crowded though!), or take an organized tour.